A short tutorial on the local, grassroots democratic organizational structure:

 The role of a Democratic Committee Person is to be the Democratic neighborhood representative for each precinct.
 Those on Committee have voting rights in local party policy decisions and internal elections, as well as voting rights within the Delaware County Democratic Party for endorsing candidates, etc.

 Committee people's responsibilities include talking to neighborhood Democrats, handing out literature and representing them at Democratic meetings.
 In addition, Committee people also work as “Greeters” at their precinct polling places for some part of each election.
 This involves standing outside, handing out information and letting people know there is a Democratic presence in their neighborhood.
 With 4 precincts in each of our 9 wards, we have 72 Committee People serving the township party in this role.
+See Local Party Leadership, Ward Leaders and Committee Members.

 The Committee People in each ward elect a Ward Leader whose duty is to coordinate the activities of the Committee in all 4 precincts.
 A Ward Leader does not have to be a Committee Person.